-When you need cash quickly, invoice financing may be just what you need.
-This is especially true if you’re running a small business and need some quick capital to keep things going.
+Invoice financing may be just what you need when you need cash quickly.
+This is especially true if you’re running a small business and need quick capital to keep things going.

 There’s nothing worse than being short on cash when you need it.
-Whether you’re a new entrepreneur who needs to build up their business before they make money, or you’ve been around awhile and need some extra funds to cover unexpected expenses, invoice financing could be exactly what you need.
+Whether you’re a new entrepreneur who needs to build up their business before they make money, or you’ve been around awhile and need extra funds to cover unexpected expenses, invoice financing could be precisely what you need.

 In this article, we’ll discuss why you should consider invoice financing, how it works, and how it can help you grow your business.

 How Does Invoice Factoring Work in [month] [year]?

 The process involves selling the company’s receivables (future income) to a third party called an invoice financier.
 After that, the financier will collect all outstanding invoices from customers and pay them off using the money it receives from the business.
 The rest of the funds stay with the company.

 If a customer has not paid his bill by the due date, the company must still write off the debt as uncollectable.
 If the customer pays before the due date, he’ll receive a discount on his next bill.